Methi Paneer Recipe

 Notes

-• Please make the recipe with fresh yoghurt.
-The likelihood of the yoghurt splitting in the gravy increases if it is not fresh or sour.
+• Please make the recipe with fresh yogurt.
+The likelihood of the yogurt splitting in the gravy increases if it is not fresh or sour.
 The gravy will also start to taste awful.
 To prevent splitting, the curd should be produced from whole milk.
-Please refrain from adding yoghurt, low-fat curd, or toned milk curd.
+Please refrain from adding yogurt, low-fat curd, or toned milk curd.

 • Use tomatoes that aren’t overly tart.
 Ghee or butter can be used in place of oil.
 You can substitute tofu for the paneer.